Edith Eger

-Edith Eva Eger (born September 29, 1927) is a Slovakian-born American psychologist.
-Born to Hungarian Jewish parents, she is a Holocaust survivor and a specialist in the treatment of post-traumatic stress disorder.
-Her memoirs entitled The Choice - Embrace the Possible, published in 2017, became an international bestseller.
-Her second book, titled The Gift - 12 Lessons to Save Your Life was published in September 2020.
+Edith Eva Eger (née Elefánt, born September 29, 1927) is a Hungarian-born American psychologist, a Holocaust survivor and a specialist in the treatment of post-traumatic stress disorder.
+Her memoir entitled The Choice: Embrace the Possible, published in 2017, became an international bestseller.
+Her second book, titled The Gift: 12 Lessons to Save Your Life was published in September 2020.

 Biography

-Edith Eger is the youngest daughter of Lajos and Ilona Elefánt, Hungarian Jews in an area which was, at the time of her birth, in Czechoslovakia.
-Her father was a tailor.
+Edith Eger is the youngest daughter of Lajos (a tailor) and Ilona Elefánt born in Budapest, Hungary.

-Eger's hometown, Košice, belonged to Hungary before June 1920 and after 1938 and was called Kassa during that time.
-Eger attended gymnasium high school and took ballet lessons.
+Eger attended gymnasium and took ballet lessons.
 She was a member of the Hungarian Olympic gymnastics team.
 In 1942 the Hungarian government enacted new anti-Jewish laws and she was removed from the gymnastics team.
 Her elder sister Klara was a violin player and was admitted to the Conservatory of Budapest.
 During the war Klara was hidden by her music teacher.
 Her sister Magda was a pianist.

 In March 1944, after the German occupation of Hungary, Eger was forced to live in the Kassa ghetto with her parents and Magda.
 In April they were forced to stay in a brick factory with 12,000 other Jews for a month.
 In May of that year they were deported to Auschwitz.
-When she was selected for the gas chamber, she was separated from her mother by Josef Mengele.
-Her mother was murdered in the gas chamber.
+She was separated from her mother by Josef Mengele; her mother was murdered in the gas chamber.
 In her memoirs, Eger relates that the same evening Mengele made her dance for him in her barracks.
 As a "thank you", she received a loaf of bread that she shared with other girls.